Section Two: Student Rights and Responsibilities

 Personally Identifiable Information

 The US Department of Education’s Family Educational Rights and Privacy Act (FERPA) regulations expanded the circumstances under which a student’s education records and personally identifiable information contained in such records (including Social Security Number, grades, or other private information) may be accessed without prior consent.
 First, the US Comptroller General, the US Attorney General, the US Secretary of Education, or state and local education authorities (Federal and State Authorities) may allow access to student records and personally identifiable information without prior consent to any third party designated by a Federal or State Authority to evaluate a federal- or state-supported education program.
-The evaluation may relate to any program that is “principally engaged in the provision of education,” such as early childhood education and job training, as well as any program that is administered by an education agency or institution.
+The evaluation may relate to any education program, which is defined as any program “ that is “principally engaged in the provision of education,” such as early childhood education, elementary and secondary education, postsecondary education, special education, career and technical education, adult education, and job training, as well as any program that is administered by an education agency or institution.
+See 34 CFR § 99.3.
 Second, Federal and State Authorities may allow access to a student’s education records and personally identifiable information without prior consent to researchers performing certain types of studies, even when the University objects to or does not request such research.
 Federal and State Authorities must obtain certain use-restriction and data security promises from the entities that they authorize to receive any personally identifiable information, but the Authorities need not maintain direct control over such entities.
 In addition, in connection with Statewide Longitudinal Data Systems, State Authorities may collect, compile, permanently retain, and share without prior consent personally identifiable information from a student’s education records, and they may track a student’s participation in education and other programs by linking such personally identifiable information to other personal information about a student that they obtain from other Federal or State data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service, and migrant student records systems.

 Sexual Harassment and Civil Rights Infringements